The Protocol

 The Firmware Concept

-Each Litany inscription is a configuration file — firmware that defines what an entity becomes when it loads the inscription.
-The inscription isn’t an item you equip.
+Each Litany Card is a configuration file — firmware that defines what an entity becomes when it loads it.
+A Litany Card isn’t an item you equip.
 It’s a config you install.
 Different configs produce different behavior.

-This separation matters because it makes inscriptions composable.
-A Litany card that configures a Hollow for combat today could configure a racing entity tomorrow, or a scouting drone in a third-party game next month.
+This separation matters because it makes Litany Cards composable.
+A Litany Card that configures a Hollow for combat today could configure a racing entity tomorrow, or a scouting drone in a third-party game next month.
 The firmware is universal.
 The interpretation is up to each game.

 Protocol Architecture